Star Trek Voyager (VOY) Season 7 Reviews

 Synopsis

-I first thought it was only a harmless injection he gave to Chellick to force him to change the system, just like Neelix tortured Gar's stomach to obtain the required information.
-But the virus was real, and the Doctor's later bad conscience about that (when he had Seven check his ethical subroutines) was the deserved consequence.
-For better or worse, once again he quite obviously exceeded his original programming.
+There is a second ethical aspect to this episode.
+I first thought the Doctor gave Chellick a harmless injection to force him to change the system, just like Neelix merely tormented Gar's stomach to obtain the required information.
+But the virus is real, and the Doctor's later guilt about that (when he has Seven check his ethical subroutines) is the deserved consequence.
+For better or worse, once again he obviously exceeds his original programming.

 Some aspects of the story are still not clear to me.
-Tebbis, the boy who helped the Doctor, died all too suddenly.
-Well, I don't think that someone consciously killed him, but I wonder what these complications of his illness were about.
-Maybe the cytoglobin has bad side effects, or the Doctor even made a mistake when treating the boy.
-I would have liked to see that further elucidated.
-Dr. Dysek, the Chief of Medicine of Level Blue, remains a mystery.
-He seems to be both competent and conforming to the system's rules at the beginning, just the kind of doctor who drives a Porsche and forgets the hospital while playing golf.
-I wonder if he really didn't know that he had to keep his medicine quota constant - for every employee of a university institute knows that two weeks before Christmas the rest of the budget has to be spent for something like yet another computer so that it won't be reduced in the following year.
-It is a surprise that in the end, when Dysek has finally understood how the system used to work, he supports the Doctor.
-Regarding Chellick, I don't think that he is really the bad guy here.
-He's just a bureaucrat who feels obliged to fulfill his duty and nothing beyond that.
-He probably didn't invent the system of medicine distribution, and I wonder if he alone is able to change it and if he even wants to change it once the Doctor has left.
+Tebbis, the boy who helps the Doctor, dies all too suddenly.
+I don't think that someone actively killed him, but the complications of his illness are left vague.
+Maybe the cytoglobin has unmentioned side effects, or the Doctor even made a mistake when treating the boy.
+I would have liked to see that further elaborated.
+Dr. Dysek, Chief of Medicine of Level Blue, also remains a bit of a mystery.
+He seems to be both competent and conforming to the system's rules in the beginning, the kind of doctor who drives a Porsche and plays golf.
+Was he truly unaware that he had to keep his medicine quota constant?
+From my own experience at a university institute, I can tell that in public service it is an unwritten rule to keep spendings up so the budget wouldn't be cut in the next term.
+It comes as a surprise to me that Dysek supports the Doctor simply because he has learned how the system works.
+As for Chellick, I don't think that he is a bad guy.
+He is just a bureaucrat who feels obliged to fulfill his duty, nothing more.
+He probably did not invent the system of medicine distribution, and it is doubtful he alone could change it.
+Would he even want to change it once he is cured and the Doctor has left, knowing it could cost him his job?

 Annotations